apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

 So how do we do this?
 Especially, how can we do this efficiently, quickly, and suitable for near-real-time results?

-Well, we have a sketching solution for that!
+Well, we have a sketching app for that!

 ## The Input Stream
 The input data we need to create the above histogram can be viewed as a stream of tuples, where each tuple as at least two components, a time-stamp and an unique identifier (ID) that is a proxy for a customer or visitor.
 In real systems, the tuples may have many other attributes, but for our purposes here, we only need these two.
 The stream of tuples might be a live stream flowing in a network, or data being streamed from storage.
 It doesn't matter.